sclorg/dancer-ex/README.md

 If you'd like to install it, follow [these directions](https://github.com/openshift/rails-ex/blob/master/README.md#installation).

-The steps in this assume that you have access to an OpenShift deployment; you must have an OpenShift deployment that you have access to in order to deploy this app.
+The steps in this document assume that you have access to an OpenShift deployment that you can deploy applications on.

 OpenShift Considerations
 ------------------------